wciesialka/2d-graphics-demo/README.md

 ### Building

 To build, clone the directory and run `make` in the source directory.
-This will build an executable named `demo`.
+This will build an executable named `demo.out`.

 ## Running

-After building, you may run the program using `./demo` or `make run`.
+After building, you may run the program using `./demo.out` or `make run`.

 ## Author